axibase/atsd-use-cases/workshop/WebGL.md

 ### Create Vertex Shader

-Vertex shader transforms model vertices position, e.g. to scale, rotate, move the model.
-Since vertex shader is the first programmable shader in pipeline, only this shader can take attribute variables.
-So we pass vertex position and color to shader, simply set final vertex position to given and move color to fragment shader.
+The vertex shader transforms model vertices positions, e.g. to scale, rotate, or move the model.
+Since the vertex shader is the first programmable shader in the pipeline, only this shader can handle attribute variables.
+Thus, vertex position and color are passed to this shader, set the final vertex position to the given value and move the color to the fragment shader.

 Data can be passed to shaders through attributes and uniforms.